Support & Documentation

 To import a folder of images go to File -> Import Records.
 In the following steps choose Works as module name and Folder as source.
 Indicate the location of your images folder, click Continue then Import in the next window.

 If you have stored images only as reference you probably moved or deleted them from your computer.
-See vBook Online Help, chapter Basic features -> Entering data -> Insert multimedia files for more details.
+See the Online User Guide chapter Basic features -> Entering data -> Insert multimedia files for more details.

 You can copy the whole vBook v4 folder on the new computer, or download a new version then import your data from a backup.
-See vBook Online Help for more details (chapter Advanced Features -> Import Data).
+See the Online User Guide for more details (chapter Advanced Features -> Import Data).

 If you import a large number of images in high definition and if your computer is not recent, it can occur that the execution of certain commands cause slowness in displaying records.
 To solve this problem, import your images only as reference or reduce their dimensions.

-Sometimes, replace vBook database file (vBook_db.vb4) with a saved compacted copy can also help.
+Sometimes, replacing the vBook database file (vBook_db.vb4) with a saved compacted copy can also help.
 Also, you should maybe consider to defragment your hard disk.

 When you create a new record in vBook, it's set by default as a first copy.
 If your work consists of several copies, you can add it by clicking the Duplicate button.
 A dialog box asks if you simply want to duplicate the work's record or create a new copy of the same work.